 Walking engages muscles and joints without placing unnecessary stress on them.

-Because it is weight-bearing but low-impact, walking supports strength, circulation, and coordination while remaining gentle enough to recover from easily.
+Because it is weight-bearing yet low-impact, walking supports strength, circulation, and coordination while remaining gentle enough to recover from easily.

 For many people, walking also feels mentally accessible.
 It does not require instruction, equipment, or a specific environment to begin.